amitseth7/kubernetes-labs/config-map/README.md

 <link rel='stylesheet' href='../assets/css/main.css'/>

-# Lab - Service manifest
+# Lab - Config Maps

 ## Overview

 On this lab you will lean how to create a configmap and pass its values to your pod

 ## Duration

 30 minutes

 ## Step 1 - configmap file